His name is Lucius Scipio Servius, or Skipio to those who call him friend.

 “Everyone knows about you, Servius.”

-Skipio drives a fist into the man’s solar plexus.
-“It’s good a thing you’re not to my liking,” he booms, loud enough to draw attention from others nearby.
+Skipio grins and then drives a fist into the man’s solar plexus, dropping him to his knees.
+“It’s good a thing you’re not to my liking,” he booms.

 The two flee as Skipio steps over their fallen leader.

-“Such righteousness from a man who enjoys forcing his lovers,” teases Planus.
+Planus chuckles, “Such righteousness from a man who also enjoys forcing his lovers,”

-“I make no apologies for my vigorous desires,” Skipio shrugs, ignoring the woman’s thanks.
-“Girls cannot match a man’s strength.
+“I make no apologies for my vigorous desires,” Skipio shrugs, rejoining him.
+“But women and girls shouldn’t be part of such roughness.
+They cannot match a man’s strength.
 Therefore, it’s not a fair match,”

-“I’ll never forget it,” Planus says.
+“I’ll never forget it,” Planus answers.
 “Our balls were bald, and our heroes infallible,”

-“Remember that bestiary?” he asks.
-“Where the trainers were breeding a lioness,”
+“Remember that bestiary, where the trainers were breeding a lioness?”

 Planus conjures the scene.